 STEP 4 Get a copy of your pathology report.
 It contains key information about your breast cancer.
 That way you can do some research before meeting with a surgeon.
-To learn how to read yours, go to getbcfacts.com and click on About Breast Cancer/Detection and Diagnosis/Understanding Your Pathology Report.
+To learn how to read yours, do some Internet research.
+One possible source: ww5.komen.org/BreastCancer/ContentsofaPathologyReport.html.

 STEP 5 Find a breast surgeon.
-Ask your primary care doctor for referrals, or call a cancer center near you and ask which doctors mainly focus on breast cancer surgery.
+Ask your primary care doctor for referrals, or call a cancer center near you.
 You can also go to castleconnolly.com and search the database of doctors.

 STEP 6 Get a second opinion.
-A second doctor might suggest different surgery or treatment options, or simply validate the first doctors opinion either way, its worthwhile.
-Dont worry about offending anyone; its common practice, and health insurance usually covers it when cancer is suspected or diagnosed.
-Make sure the second doctor gets a copy of your lab reports.
+A second doctor might suggest different surgery or treatment options, or simply validate the first doctor's opinion - either way, it's worthwhile.
+Don't worry about offending anyone; it's common practice, and health insurance usually covers it when cancer is suspected or diagnosed.

 SOURCES: American Cancer Society, www.cancer.org; www.breastcancer.org; Susan G. Komen Breast Cancer Foundation, www.komen.org; University of California, San Francisco.